druid-io/druid-io.github.io/_posts/2013-08-30-loading-data.md

 Checkout Druid at XLDB on Sept 9th https://conf-slac.stanford.edu/xldb-2013/tutorials#amC

 Druid is available [here](https://github.com/metamx/druid).

-## Introduction ##

-In our last post, we got a realtime node working with example Twitter data.
-Now it's time to load our own data to see how Druid performs.
-Druid can ingest data in three ways: via Kafka and a realtime node, via the indexing service, and via the Hadoop batch loader.
-Data is ingested in realtime using a [Firehose](https://github.com/metamx/druid/wiki/Firehose).
-In this post we'll outline how to ingest data from Kafka in realtime using the Kafka Firehose.

 ## Create Config Directories ##
 Each type of node needs its own config file and directory, so create these subdirectories under the druid directory.